facebook logolinkedin logoyoutube logo

 Cybersecurity frameworks, such as the NIST Cybersecurity Framework, provide organizations with guidelines for asset management.
 These frameworks help businesses establish a strong security posture by identifying vulnerabilities, implementing protective measures, and continuously monitoring for threats.
 Organizations that fail to follow these frameworks may expose themselves to cyberattacks, leading to data breaches and costly downtime.

-The consequences of failing to maintain compliance are significant and can affect a company in various ways.
+The consequences of failing to maintain compliance with regulatory requirements are significant and can affect a company in various ways.
 Below are some of the key costs associated with non-compliance:

 Data Breaches

-One of the most common consequences of non-compliance is a data breach.
+One of the most common consequences of non-compliance is a data breach, which can grind business operations to a halt.
 Organizations must follow security standards and regulations to avoid gaps in their defenses that malicious actors can exploit.
 Data breaches can expose sensitive customer information, financial data, or intellectual property, resulting in significant legal and financial ramifications.

 For example, Equifax, one of the largest credit reporting agencies, suffered a data breach in 2017 due to inadequate compliance with security standards.
 The breach exposed the personal information of over 140 million individuals, resulting in costs exceeding $700 million, including settlements, recovery efforts, and compensation for affected consumers.